 Logan K. Philipps

-I practice estate planning to help good people plan for bright futures.
+I practice this type of planning exclusively because I want to help people.
 I have worked my entire adult life in fields that helped people.
 Before going to law school, I taught fifth grade language arts and sixth grade history in Mariemont, Ohio.
 During law school I was drawn to the television dramatics of courtroom litigation.
 I clerked for the Federal Public Defender and one of the premiere criminal defense attorneys in Columbus.

-After law school I practiced in the area of criminal law.
+After law school, I initially practiced in the area of criminal law.
 In my years as a defense attorney, I represented individuals charged with crimes ranging from the minor to the very serious.
 Much of criminal law is a reaction to something that has happened.
 Most of the time, I was helping to mitigate a bad situation.
 I was helping good people on the worst day of their lives.
-Today in my estate planning practice, I help good people, on good days, and help them plan for better tomorrows.
+Today in my estate planning practice, I enjoy helping good people on good days, to help them plan for better tomorrows.

 When I became a father, I became more acutely aware of the joy of being in a family and the challenges and fears that face parents.
 I felt compelled to change my practice area from one of reaction and mitigating damage to one of planning and building for the future.
 Today, I am able to use my teaching background to inform parents, grandparents and loved ones of the strategies available to protect family members and legacies.